Television in Belgium: Domestic channels

 RTL Group attracts about 25% of market share daily (all channels combined) and RTBF also has about 25% average daily market share (all channels combined).
 The channels La Une and RTL-TVI are the main channels with local newscasts and the most local programming.
 Local programming however is relatively limited in the French part.
 Primetime is often filled with international shows dubbed in French or French tv shows.
 Up to 70% of the French-speaking Belgians turn on a domestic channel on average every night, up from 55% a few years ago.
 The success of French channel TF1 makes this a more fragmented market with TF1 sometimes having up to 15% market share in the French part of Belgium.
 TF1 even has localised ad breaks.
 Local Belgian channels find it sometimes difficult to compete with French TV which has vastly larger production budgets due to the market size difference (France having an addressable audience 15 times the size of the French part of Belgium) but in the past years the local channels have been investing in local qualitative drama and entertainment which has increased market share and viewership.

 Foreign channels

+Because of the country's small size and proximity to neighbors, by 1972 a Brussels home with a modified television and good antenna could receive, in addition to the two domestic channels, nine more from France, Germany, the Netherlands, and Luxembourg.
+The domestic French and Dutch channels share programs with networks in France and the Netherlands, respectively.

 Apart from the channels listed above, most cable, satellite and IPTV platforms in Belgium distribute television stations from other European countries including the Netherlands, Germany, France, and the United Kingdom.
-Most people are able to receive NPO 1, NPO 2, and NPO 3 from Netherlands Public Broadcasting as well as Das Erste and ZDF, BBC One, BBC Two, BBC News, BBC First, TF1, France 2, France 3, France 4, France 5 and Rai 1.
+Most people are able to receive NPO 1, NPO 2, and NPO 3 from Netherlands Public Broadcasting as well as Das Erste and ZDF, BBC One, BBC Two, BBC News, TF1, France 2, France 3, France 4, France 5 and Rai 1.